Schedule a demo of LiquidPlanner with a product expert today

 4. Accurate insight into how long projects take.
 From start to finish, you’ll know exactly how long each task, phase, and the overall project took, so you can identify what went well and what can be improved.
 Then, you can share these findings with your team and stakeholders.
 This isn’t just a great reflection on you, it’s good for the entire business!

 We’re big advocates of logging progress on work at LiquidPlanner.
-Tracking time also happens to be a key part of our Dynamic Project Management methodology and automated scheduling engine.
+Tracking time also happens to be a key part of our Planning Intelligence methodology and predictive scheduling engine.
 So even if the idea of tracking time still fills you or your team with dread, consider the main benefit of logging progress: an up-to-date schedule and accurate data with which to run reports.
 And the information it provides can be used as the ultimate career enhancer.

 If you can get your team to see how the benefits affect them, they’ll start logging progress in no time!